Glu Mobile: Kardashian To The Rescue

 The stock is a bargain at only 2.3x forward bookings estimates.

 Despite some analysts fear mongering on weak new game launches, Glu Mobile (GLUU) is poised for a breakout above $8.
 The mobile game company has seen a resurgence in an old franchise while disappointing results for a new Disney (DIS) game isn't shocking.
-Other gaming sector stocks of hit recent making my investment thesis very bullish.
+Other gaming sector stocks have hit highs recently, making my investment thesis very bullish.

 Image Source: Sorcerer's Arena website